Shang-Chi: Powers and abilities

+According to Marvel, "Shang-Chi is the greatest living master of kung fu"; traditionally, he has no superhuman powers, but his extraordinary physical and mental discipline allow him to overcome superhuman adversaries.
+Shang-Chi employs hand-to-hand combat as well as traditional East-Asian martial arts weapons, such as nunchaku.
 During his time with the Avengers, Shang-Chi was given special equipment by Tony Stark.
 This included a pair of gauntlets that allowed him to focus his chi in ways that increased his strength and a pair of repulsor-powered nunchaku.
-Even without such equipment, his mastery of ki enables him to challenge powerful foes like the Builders or even gamma mutates.